 The AER’s other short-term job has been to develop customer export curtailment values (CECVs).
 These are the export equivalents of the value of customer reliability (VCR) metrics used to justify spending on new network infrastructure to meet additional demand.
 They are intended to “demonstrate the extent to which network investments to enable more DER exports are valued by customers and the market, and therefore whether expenditure proposals will be approved by the AER.”

-Turning to the networks themselves, some are in the process of designing short-term trials for (consumption and export) tariffs alongside other new tariffs for community batteries, EV charging and switching loads like hot water from overnight to the middle of the day.
+Turning to the networks themselves, some are in the process of designing short-term trials for two way (consumption and export) tariffs alongside other new tariffs for community batteries, EV charging and switching loads like hot water from overnight to to the middle of the day.

 If successful, they could be introduced more broadly from 2025—but note again that networks will have to offer a prosumer tariff with no export charge until 2035.

-Even without a battery, you could benefit financially if able to increase your solar , face PV panels to the west or () use the vehicle to grid capability of your new EV to feed energy back into the grid during the evening peak.
+Even without a battery, you could benefit financially if you’re able to increase your solar self consumption, face PV panels to the west or (in the near future) use the vehicle to grid capability of your new EV to feed energy back into the grid during the evening peak.

 Indeed, in one trial tariff we have seen, many solar owners would come out ahead overall in the warmer months even without either a battery or any behavioural change.
 This is simply because their PV systems are still pumping out electricity at the start of the peak period, and the network is planning to reward exports at the same rate as it charges for grid consumption at that time.

-more a case of slicing up the regulated revenue pie to more accurately and equitably reflect the value of energy exported to the grid at of the day – and in , although the idea of locational pricing remains contentious.
+It’s more a case of slicing up the regulated revenue pie to more accurately and equitably reflect the value of energy exported to the grid at different times of the day – and perhaps also in different locations, although the idea of locational pricing remains contentious.